Cross-shine/Cross-shine/README.md

-- 🌙 = AFK or doing something
+🌙 = AFK or doing something else

-- ⛔ = I'm Busy rn or Playing games
+⛔ = Busy rn or Playing games